jadu/meteor/docs/_docs/patch.md

 Meteor will now begin applying the patch to your installation using the default options.

-View a recording of a patch being applied:
+View a recording of a patch being applied:̄
 <script type="text/javascript" src="https://asciinema.org/a/7iz18307vbaaymu9tikdl9oi0.js" id="asciicast-7iz18307vbaaymu9tikdl9oi0" async></script>

 ## Rolling back a patch